Leviticus Chapter 9

 will appear to you.

-9:5 And they brought [that] which Mosesמשה
+9:5 And those brought that Mosesמשה

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” For more info click here

-Transliteration: miškān dwelling place, tabernacle For more info click here
+Transliteration: môʿēḏ appointed place, appointed time, meeting – For more info click here

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here